Benin liberalizes abortion law | DW | 10.11.2021

 Gynecologist Pascal Dennis has often had deal with the consequences of unsafe abortions at his clinic in Cotonou.

-Benin's Health Minister Benjamin Hounkpatin estimated that unsafe abortions are responsible for 20% of maternal deaths nationwide.
+Health Minister Benjamin Hounkpatin estimated that unsafe abortions are responsible for 20% of maternal deaths in Benin.

 "(This law) will be welcomed by the all the medical personnel who deal with complications from abortions on a daily basis," Hounkpatin said at a press conference after parliament passed the amendment.